 Steven Tierney, EdD, LPCC is Professor of Community Mental Health and Chair of the Masters in Counseling Psychology Core Curriculum at CIIS.
 He holds an MA in Counseling and Social Psychology from Wayne State University and an EdD from Northeastern University.
 He is a licensed psychotherapist in California (LPCC) and is a nationally certified counselor (NCC).

-Steven also has a postgraduate certificate in Child and Adolescent Psychotherapy from Boston University.
-He is a certified addiction specialist who has worked in community-based organizations in Boston and San Francisco for three decades, creating and providing innovative mental health and SUD (substance use disorders) prevention and treatment models for adolescents and transition-aged youth.
+Steven has a postgraduate certificate in Child and Adolescent Psychotherapy from Boston University.
+He is a certified addiction specialist (CAS) who has worked in community-based organizations in Boston and San Francisco for four decades; creating and providing innovative mental health and SUD (substance use disorders) prevention and treatment models for adolescents, transition-aged youth and adults.

 Steven's areas of interest include Buddhist psychology and mindfulness-based therapies for addiction, recovery and resiliency services.
 In addition, he has written about and worked at the crossroads of access to mental health for underserved populations and new community therapeutic models.
 He was the principal investigator on several Special Projects of National Significance (SPNS), examining models of adolescent HIV, mental health, and substance abuse assessment and treatment.
 Dr. Tierney has served on the Health Commissions of both Boston and San Francisco where he was the President in 2011.